VinGarcia/ksql/README.md

 going to use putting more pressure in your database for no good reason.

-To prevent that `ksql` has a feature specifically for building the `SELECT` part of the query for you using the tags from the input struct and using it is very simple and it works with all the 3 Query\* functions:
+To prevent that `ksql` has a feature specifically for building the `SELECT` part of the query using the tags from the input struct.
+Using it is very simple and it works with all the 3 Query\* functions:

 Querying a single user: